ietf-wg-scone/scone/draft-ietf-scone-protocol.md

 0x6f7dc0fd.
 The complete version field is either 0x6f7dc0fd (when the least significant bit of the Rate Signal is 0) or 0xef7dc0fd (when the least significant bit of the Rate Signal is 1).
-This design facilitates detection and modification of SCONE packets while maintaining RFC 8999 compliance.
+This design facilitates detection and modification of SCONE packets while maintaining compliance with the QUIC invariants.

 This packet includes a Destination Connection ID field that is set to the same value as other packets in the same datagram; see {{Section 12.2 of QUIC}}.